near/docs/docs/develop/node/validator/validator-bootcamp.md

 You will need to set up a standard node (without a validator key) and a different node_key.
 The node will be set up using the normal process see Setup a Validator Node.

-Note: The backup node must `track the shard` the same shard in the <strong>config.json</strong> as the primary to be used as a failover node.
+Note: The backup node must track the same shard in the config.json as the primary node, to be used as a failover node.
+Please confirm the backp node has the the same `config.json` as the primary node.

 ```
 "tracked_shards":[0],
 ```

 ### Failing Over
 To failover you must copy the node_key.json and the validatory_key.json to the secondary node and restart.
 ```